 There’s also the opportunity to buy items from the local craftsman who often has their stalls on the barge.
 It is worth noting that most of these products are handmade, so prices may vary depending on whether you’re bargaining.

 The better places to stay at a floating market are the ones that offer a beautiful view of sunrise and sunset.
 It is also advantageous to wait close to the water, cool down when needed, and be closer to where all the activities occur.
 You will see floating markets full of fresh fruits, cooked foods, and local souvenirs.

 See Related: Things to do on Koh Yao Yai Island

 Eat a Scorpion

-- Visiting the Khao Sok Lake national park, and
+- Visit the Khao Sok Lake National Park, and

-Thai visas are relatively easy to obtain as most of it is available upon arrival, fortunately, if you are coming from an Asian country, you get a free 30-day visa on your travel document number.
+Thai visas are relatively easy to obtain as most of them are available upon arrival; fortunately, if you come from an Asian country, you get a free 30-day visa on your travel document number.

 For those who want to stay there for a month, consider applying for a 6-month visa in the Thai embassy before leaving your home country.
 Getting travel insurance is recommended, although not required as a criterion.